sshum/comp1950/README.txt

-COMP 1950 Git file
+COMP 1950 Git Lecture

-this is the first file in my repository
+this is the first file in my repo!

+it's Tuesday night and fin wants to come to class.